- Today we’ll discuss what are the differences between CPA Australia and CPA US.

 CPA Australia is a course that is widely recognized in Australia.
-It gives you a license to pursue a career as a practising accountant.
+It gives you a license to pursue a career as a practicing accountant.

-To apply for the CPA Australia certification exam, candidates must fulfil these requirements specified by the Australian Securities and Investments Commission (ASIC):
+To apply for the CPA Australia certification exam, candidates must fulfill these requirements specified by the Australian Securities and Investments Commission (ASIC):

 - A Bachelor’s degree in an approved accounting or management specialization from a recognized University or institution.